github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 You can also customize access to your organization's project boards and allow individual organization members to manage your organization's {% data variables.product.prodname_github_apps %}.
 For more information, see "[Managing access to your organization's project boards](/organizations/managing-access-to-your-organizations-project-boards)" and "[Managing access to your organization's apps](/organizations/managing-access-to-your-organizations-apps)."

 ### Managing members of an enterprise account
 Managing members of an enterprise is separate from managing members or teams in an organization.
-It is important to note that enterprise owners or administrators cannot access organization-level settings or manage users for organizations in their enterprise unless they are made an organization owner.
-For more information on managing users and teams for organizations, see the above section, "[Managing users and teams for an organization](#managing-users-and-teams-for-an-organization)."
+It is important to note that enterprise owners or administrators cannot access organization-level settings or manage members for organizations in their enterprise unless they are made an organization owner.
+For more information, see the above section, "[Managing members and teams in your organization](#managing-members-and-teams-in-your-organization)."
 #### 1. Assigning roles in an enterprise
 By default, everyone in an enterprise is a member of the enterprise.
 There are also administrative roles, including enterprise owner and billing manager, that have different levels of access to enterprise settings and data.
 For more information, see "[Roles in an enterprise](/github/setting-up-and-managing-your-enterprise/managing-users-in-your-enterprise/roles-in-an-enterprise)."
 #### 2. Inviting people to manager your enterprise